EECS4481Team/HelpDeskAppV2/README.md

-# HelpDeskAppV1
+# HelpDeskAppV2

-HelpDeskAppV1 is a web-based chat app that is in a pre-alpha build
+HelpDeskAppV2 is a web-based chat app that is in a alpha build

 ## Before You Start (Locally)